 One of the most common safety hazards related to malfunctioning equipment is crane and forklift accidents.

 Even if the equipment or vehicles are functioning, the workers still need to be cautious with them.
-Construction vehicles are sometimes hard to control, so the company should make sure that the employee is properly trained to use them.
+Construction vehicles are sometimes hard to control, so the company should ensure that their employees pass specialized training courses and know how to use them properly.

-If any construction worker notices that the OSHA guidelines are not being followed and the risk of a safety hazard is high, he/she should instantly report to the company.
+If any construction worker notices that a team member doesn’t follow OSHA guidelines and the risk of a safety hazard is high, he/she should instantly report to the company.
 This will help avoid big accidents by taking action soon enough.

 As we’ve mentioned, falls are one of the most common causes of severe injuries and death among construction workers.
 So it is important for the company to install fall protection systems to prevent and protect its workers from fatal falls during the job.

-Recent studies have shown that the construction workforce is getting older.
-This means that it is especially important for the construction companies to keep all the Covid-19 rules and prevention practices in times of the pandemic.
+Recent studies have shown that the construction workforce is getting older and more exposed to health-related issues.
+This means that it is especially important for construction companies to keep all the Covid-19 rules and prevention practices during the pandemic.

 Construction sites are vulnerable to the spread of the virus as the workers usually share the same tools and work on sites that companies rarely disinfect and clean at the end and the beginning of each shift.

-However, to ensure a healthier environment, all of the Covid-19 guidelines should be followed, and although it is challenging, constant disinfection should be included in the safety management practice.
+However, to ensure a healthier environment, companies should follow all Covid-19 guidelines.
+Although it is challenging, it is important to include constant disinfection in the safety management practice.